BARRATTS SOLICITORS

 Second Tier Review

-If the complaint is not upheld at the second tier review then the client will again be informed of their right to complain to the Legal Ombudsman and/or an approved ADR body.
+If the formal complaint is not upheld at the second tier review then the client will again be informed of their right to complain to the Legal Ombudsman and/or an approved ADR body.

-If the complaint is satisfactorily resolved the details will be confirmed in writing to the client and a record of the complaint and the remedy kept.
+If the formal complaint is satisfactorily resolved the details will be confirmed in writing to the client and a record of the complaint and the remedy kept.

-The final letter will include:
+Our final response will include:

 • a brief outline of the complaint